nwg-piotr/nwg-launchers/README.md

 # nwg-launchers
-As it's never too late to learn something new, I decided to try and code my [sgtk-menu](https://github.com/nwg-piotr/sgtk-menu), written in python, from scratch in C++.
-For now the first one seems to work pretty good.
+As it's never too late to learn something new, I decided to try and code my [sgtk-menu](https://github.com/nwg-piotr/sgtk-menu) set of launchers, written in python, from scratch in C++.
+By the way I'm trying to simplify their usage, by reducing the number of arguments.
+Whatever possible, is being moved to css style sheets.

+For now the first launcher seems to work pretty good:

 ## nwggrid

-This command creates a GNOME-like application grid with the search box, optionally prepended with 1 row of favourites (most frequently used) apps.
+This command creates a GNOME-like application grid, with the search box, optionally prepended with one row of favourites (most frequently used) apps.

 [screenshot](http://nwg.pl/Lychee/uploads/big/93a95e8b221fd1c7a11d213f0ee071ee.png)